dplong1993/GoodSkyrimReads/README.md

 ### Bonus: Reviews

 * A user can leave reviews on different books via 5 stars.
-* The stars will initialy be grey.
+* The stars will initially be grey.
 * Once the user leaves their review (from 1-5 stars) the corresponding stars will change to   yellow
 * Along with the stars a user will be able to leave a detailed review in the form of comments.